SrushithR/Poll-trial/documentation/docs/index.md

 ```

 The GraphQL schema will create a GraphQL type `Poll` with the following fields:

 * id - a non-nullable field to store the id of the poll
 * name - a non-nullable name of the poll
 * type - type of poll options (candidates), resolving to an enum with values - `image` and `text`
 * itemType - type of poll
 * createdAt - the timestamp at which the poll was created

-Run `amplify status` ti check the status of the application.
+Run `amplify status` to check the status of the application.
 This will now reflect the addition of the API

 Run `amplify push` to deploy the resources (API and DynamoDB tables) to the AWS cloud.
 Select appropriate options as shown below: